 In January 2000, the Victorian Supreme Court Act 1986 was amended to include its own regime for representative proceedings.
 In 2011, New South Wales amended the Civil Procedure Act 2005 to do the same, followed by Queensland in 2016 and Tasmania in 2019.
-Most recently, the Western Australian parliament also considered introducing a statutory class action regime.
+Most recently, in 2022, the Western Australian parliament introduced a statutory class action regime.

 As the federal procedure has been in force for more than 20 years, the balance of this chapter will refer to the provisions in the Federal Court of Australia Act (the “Act”).